The Forecaster Test

 Based on research from Tetlock, Mellers, and Baron

-This measures four dimensions of judgment quality that predict forecasting accuracy.
-Partial credit for Bayesian problems.
+This measures five dimensions of judgment quality that predict forecasting accuracy: Bayesian updating, regression awareness, calibration, cognitive reflection, and open-minded thinking.

 %